TriM-Organization/Musicreater/README_EN.md

 Welcome to join our QQ group: [861684859](https://jq.qq.com/?_wv=1027&k=hpeRxrYr)

-> **NOTICE** The project inside this repository is only the support library, which is mainly for the developers of music related software for _Minecraft: Bedrock Edition_.
+> **NOTICE** The project inside this repository is only a supportive library, which is mainly for the developers of music related software for _Minecraft: Bedrock Edition_.
 >
 > The _Bedrock Edition music convertor_ which is for common users is in [Linglun Converter](../../../Linglun-Converter).
 [Archived]
 >
-> We are also developing a _BE music editor_ (sth like a digital audio workstation): [Linglun](../../../LinglunStudio)
+> We are also developing a _BE music editor_, a new _Minecraft_ digital audio workstation(DAW): [Linglun](../../../LinglunStudio)

 ## Installation 🔳